cheatsnake/botyard/docs/index.md

 ## What are the main benefits?

 -   **Simplicity**.
 No matter how much it has already been mentioned, but it really is.
 -   **Fast and lightweight**.
 The main part of the platform is written in Go - a fast, compiled and minimalistic programming language.
+The final binary file of the server weighs about 11 MB.
+And the initial start-up of the server allocates only about 1.2 MB of RAM.
 -   **Open source**.
 You can view the source code, offer your corrections and suggestions.
 Together we can make it better.